Periodontal Maintenance Video:

 The benefits of a periodontal maintenance cleaning include fresher breath, plaque and calculus removal, and a healthier-looking and feeling smile!

 What else can you do to improve your oral health?

 Our philosophy at Lepore Comprehensive Dentistry is complete health.
 We are now offering:

 Is there a cure for gum disease?

-The most important part of any periodontal therapy, such as a deep cleaning, is the continued maintenance visits to prevent the disease from returning to an “active state”.
-It is often misunderstood that periodontal disease can be “cured”.
-In fact, it is often compared to diabetes.
+The most crucial part of any periodontal therapy, such as deep cleaning, is the continued maintenance visits to prevent the disease from returning to an “active state.”
+It is often misunderstood that periodontal disease can be “cured.”
+It is often compared to diabetes.
 Both can be improved and maintained but never cured.
-Missing regularly scheduled periodontal maintenance appointments can have you at risk for further bone loss, gum loss, and inflammation, not only in the mouth, but the rest of your body.
-Dr. Lepore and your dental hygienist will work with you to create a maintenance schedule that best suits your unique needs.
+Missing regularly scheduled periodontal maintenance appointments can put you at risk for further bone loss, gum loss, and inflammation, not only in the mouth but the rest of your body.
+Drs.
+Lepore and Dougherty, alongside your dental hygienist, will work with you to create a maintenance schedule that best suits your unique needs.